High Dimensional Gaussian Graphical Regression Models with Covariates: Theoretical Properties

-we have that $\mathbb{P}(\hat \mS_j=\mS_j)=1-C'_1\exp(-C'_2\log\,p)$, $j\in [n]$. \end{theorem}
+we have that $\mathbb{P}(\hat \mS_j=\mS_j)\ge 1-C'_1\exp(-C'_2\log\,p)$, $j\in [p]$. \end{theorem}

-\begin{remark} \emph{For the recovery of true signals in high-dimensional regression, minimum signal strength conditions such as \eqref{eqn:betamin} are necessary \citep{zhang2009some,wainwright2009sharp}.
-Following Remark \ref{re:thm1_1}, \eqref{eqn:betamin} implies that, when $s_j\asymp s_{j,g}$, the sparse group lasso estimator can accommodate weaker signals compared to the regular lasso \citep{wainwright2009sharp} and the group lasso \citep{lounici2011oracle}, a desirable property of the sparse group lasso estimator.
-The condition of $\log\,p\asymp\log\,q$ allows $p$ and $q$ to grow at a polynomial rate relative to each other, and ensures a tighter bound on $\Vert\W^\top\bepsilon_j\Vert_{\infty}$; see \cite{chen2016asymptotically}.
-Moreover, the selection consistency result in Theorem \ref{thm2} holds for both estimates {in \eqref{eq:sepmax} and \eqref{eq:sepmin}}, as \eqref{eqn:infybound} characterizes the relationship between the fitted values and the true parameters. } \end{remark}
+For the recovery of true signals in high-dimensional regression, minimum signal strength conditions such as \eqref{eqn:betamin} are necessary \citep{zhang2009some}.
+The condition of $\log\,p\asymp\log\,q$ allows $p$ and $q$ to grow at a polynomial rate relative to each other, ensuring a tighter bound on $\Vert\W^\top\bepsilon_j\Vert_{\infty}$; see \cite{chen2016asymptotically}.
+Moreover, the selection consistency result in Theorem \ref{thm2} holds for both estimates {in \eqref{eq:sepmax} and \eqref{eq:sepmin}}, as \eqref{eqn:infybound} characterizes the relationship between the fitted values and the true parameters.